37 at-home date night in ideas for married couples (non-TV activities). Find romantic date ideas for married couples.

 - Divvied Up Responsibility: Our weekly date nights are on a rotating schedule.
 Every first week my husband is responsible for setting it up, and every other week I’m responsible for setting it up.

 - Got Flexible on What’s Considered a Date: We’re not prepared to find a babysitter every week.
 Even if we were, I’m not sure we’d like to leave the home that often with the little guy (though as he’s getting into toddlerhood…we’re getting more comfortable with the idea?).
-So, we decided that date nights could be either in the home, or out of the home.
+So, we decided that date nights could be either in the home (almost 90% of the time, that’s what happens), or out of the home.
 Whatever the person chooses.

-- Date + Time: We also decided some general ground rules for date nights.
-Our date night will be on Wednesdays.
-But it’s totally fine if the person wants to reschedule to a weekend night if we get a sitter, or another night if there’s a special event.
-It’s just helpful to know in general what to expect.
-Also, again “in general”, date night starts after the youngin’ goes to sleep.
+- Chose a Consistent Date + Time: We also decided on some general ground rules for date nights.
+Our date night will be on Thursdays, starting after the youngin’ goes to sleep.
 Which is pretty much like clockwork at 7:30 p.m. (what a blessing!).

-We have over two years of experience with coming up with at-home date nights, so I'm sharing some of our favorites with you!
-These are cheap date nights for married couples.
+We have over two years of experience with coming up with cheap, at-home date nights, so I’m sharing some of our favorites with you!

-Date Night Ideas After Kids Go to Bed
+Date Night In Ideas After Kids Go to Bed

 Date nights look…different after kid(dos) come along.